AzureIoTGBB/mxchip-to-iot-edge/modules/module3.md

 ###  Configure your MXChip for connectivity to IoT Edge

 The first thing we need to do is to decorate our MXChip device connection string.
 We need to tell the Azure IoT C SDK that we want to connect to IoT Hub, but we want to do so *through* your IoT Edge box.
-To do that, take the MXChip device connection string, and onto the end of it, append a semicolon, then the phrase 'GatewayHostName=' and then the FQDN to your IoT Edge box.
+To do that, take the ***MXChip device connection string***  (NOT the Edge one), and onto the end of it, append a semicolon, then the phrase 'GatewayHostName=' and then the FQDN to your IoT Edge box.
 An example might look like this:

 ```bash
 HostName=sdbiothub1.azure-devices.net;DeviceId=mxchip1;